-(Subsection 14) Upon application of the rule, the intention is to such investment analyses as stated in Commission Delegated Regulation (EU) 2017/565 of 25 April 2016.
+(Subsection 15) Upon application of the rule, the intention is to such investment analyses as stated in Commission Delegated Regulation (EU) 2017/565 of 25 April 2016.

-(Subsection 15) The provision partly relates to those persons who, e.g. work at the unit within the company which produces structured products, partly those persons who develop investment services such as robo advising.
-With development of investment services is meant to create terms and processes for the provision of the investment services.
-Accordingly, the Licence requirement does not apply to personnel who, e.g. are solely engaged in forming marketing, layout or IT-development (such as programming and other system development).
+(Subsection 16) The provision mainly relates to those persons who, e.g. work at the unit within the company which produces structured products, but may also refer to those persons who develop other investment services or investment products such as the development of trading platforms and other service and product offerings to clients.
+See also section 10.

-(Subsection 18) The provision relates to managing directors and deputy managing directors of credit brokers licensed pursuant to the Mortgage Loans Operations Act (2016:1024).
+(Subsection 17) The provision relates to managing directors and deputy managing directors of credit brokers licensed pursuant to the Mortgage Loans Operations Act (2016:1024).